How to Enter the ACE Festival

 Write an Abstract

 The student will write an abstract and submit it to their faculty mentor.
 The abstract is a summary description of the project that will be presented.
 The abstract should consist of a project title and a paragraph summary of 300 words or less.
 The abstract should include the broad goal of the project, the research methods, as well as a minimal number of references to relevant background literature.
 Be sure to include the names of any co-authors of the work.
-Once the abstract has been approved by the faculty mentor, the project is ready to be submitted to the festival for consideration.
+Once the abstract has been approved by the faculty mentor, the proposal is ready to be submitted to the festival for consideration.

 Submit an Entry Form